- What are chronic respiratory conditions?

 Information and resources relating to the treatment and management of COPD are available at the Lung Foundation Australia website.

 Chronic respiratory condition programs and initiativesChronic respiratory conditions are addressed at a national level through a range of programs and initiatives that aim to support treatment and management of asthma, COPD and other chronic respiratory conditions.
 Significant funding is also provided to ensure that quality clinical research is conducted into chronic respiratory conditions, and to maintain national monitoring and surveillance measures.

 Programs that support management and treatment of chronic respiratory conditions include:

 - The Medicare Benefits Schedule, which provides subsidies for patient care and includes Medicare items for the planning and management of chronic and terminal conditions.
 Eligible patients can also be referred by a GP for up to five Medicare subsidised allied health services that are directly related to the treatment of their chronic condition, including chronic respiratory conditions.

 - The Pharmaceutical Benefits Scheme continues to provide subsidies for medicines used in the treatment of chronic respiratory conditions.

 - Significant investments in arthritis research through the National Health and Medical Research Council (NHMRC) for research into chronic respiratory conditions.
-Improving the care of patients with multiple and complex chronic diseases, including asthma, has also been identified by the NHMRC as a major focus in its 2013-15 Strategic Plan.
+Improving the care of patients with multiple and complex chronic diseases, including asthma and COPD, has also been identified by the NHMRC as a major focus in its 2013-15 Strategic Plan.

 - Further information about asthma can be found at the Asthma Australia website and at the National Asthma Council Australia website.
 Asthma Australia also has state and territory asthma foundations.